 I never quite got on with tuberose fragrances which started life with the 1948 classic Fracas by Robert Piguet.
-Orange Blossom notes I have learned to love in the beautiful Séville à l’Aube created by Bertrand Duchafor for L’Artisan Parfumeur in collaboration with Denyse Beaulieu for her book “The Perfume Lover”
+Orange Blossom notes I learned to love in the (sadly discontinued) beautiful Séville à l’Aube created by Bertrand Duchafor for L’Artisan Parfumeur in collaboration with Denyse Beaulieu for her book “The Perfume Lover”

 There are many modern interpretations of tuberose including the radiant and definitely more wearable Carnal Flower by Dominique Ropion for Editions de Frederic Malle.

 If Tuberose is your thing then check out The Candy Perfume Boy’s guide HERE